Skip to Content

 These are great for bag work and a decent beginner glove.
 The only thing I’d mention is that these can definitely take a longer time to dry out so they can easily get a funk to them.

-So I recommend make sure to air them out immeidatley after class, wipe them down, and even use a deordorize like the ones from Meister here.
+So I recommend make sure to air them out immediatley after class, wipe them down, and even use a deodorize like the ones from Meister here.

 Link: Check out our full post on How to Clean Boxing Gloves here.